FOCUS on Adolescents: A mixed-methods study to optimize COVID-19 recovery and renewal efforts among adolescents in Canada and France

 This research project will provide policy makers and clinicians with high-quality, real-time evidence to inform COVID-19 public health responses to improve health outcomes and reduce health inequities among adolescents.

-Throughout our research project, we will continue to engage with community organizations and FOCUS youth participants to collaborate on the preparation of scientific articles.
-In order to accelerate the availability of our research findings, we will also develop a set of scholarly and policy-oriented deliverables, including those designed for key decision-makers (e.g., government officials), as well as brief summaries of evidence, which we will promote through media engagement (e.g., media interviews, posts on social media platforms).
-For example, our research findings will be shared with our existing research networks, including collaborations with key governmental agencies and influential decision makers within Canada and France, in the aim of using new research to optimize the responses to social and health inequities experienced by adolescents and youth.
+Throughout the remainder of the FOCUS Study, we will continue to engage with community organizations and youth representatives to collaborate on the preparation of scientific articles.
+In order to accelerate the availability of our research findings, we will also develop a set of scholarly and policy-oriented deliverables, including those designed for key decisionmakers (e.g., government officials), as well as brief summaries of evidence, which we will promote through media engagement (e.g., media interviews, posts on social media platforms).
+For example, the preliminary findings of the 2023 FOCUS survey have been summarized in a community report that will be shared and presented to youth community organizations in France and Canada.

 Useful Links